 This page contains the documentation you will require to make an application to the REC at NUI Galway.
 It also contains information on regulations governing ethical research and some useful documents on different areas of research that have, or may have, ethical implications.

-The next and final REC submission deadline for 2020 is WEDNESDAY 11 NOVEMBER, at 4.30pm.
+The next REC submission deadline is THURSDAY 7 OCTOBER, at 4.30pm.
 Late applications will not be accepted.

-PLEASE NOTE: As of April 2020, the REC will cap the number of applications accepted for review to a number that can reasonably be actioned by active committee members.
+PLEASE NOTE: To manintain a sustainable workload, the REC now caps the number of applications accepted for review to what can be actioned by active committee members.
 Submission pre-deadline is no longer a guarantee that your application will be reviewed.
 While we always strive to accommodate urgent applications, we may not be able to review all submissions, and can no longer accept multiple submissions from any one applicant.

 - Are you unclear whether your research will require approval from Galway University Hospital as well as, or instead of the NUIG REC?
 These guidelines will help you decide whether to apply to one or both ethics committees.
 (Should you require the Galway University Hospitals Research Ethics Committee, please telephone the Secretary on 091-775022.)